American Folk Songs & Ballads

 Low bridge, everybody down

-Low bridge, cause we're coming' to a town.
+Low bridge, cause we're comin' to a town.

 You'll always know your neighbor.